 Key moments in Novak Djokovic's Australian saga

-MELBOURNE, Jan 12 (Reuters) - Novak Djokovic's bid to win a record-breaking 21st men's Grand Slam title at the Australian Open without a COVID-19 vaccination is in jeopardy again after he admitted he lied on an immigration form.
+MELBOURNE, Jan 14 (Reuters) - Novak Djokovic's bid to win a record-breaking 21st men's Grand Slam title at the Australian Open without a COVID-19 vaccination is in jeopardy again after Australia cancelled his visa for a second time on public health grounds.

 Here is a summary of key dates in the still developing saga: